Catching the Past "Water Ices"

 Take four good mellow pears: rasp them, then mix it with the juice of four lemons, half a pint of clarified sugar, and a quarter of a pint of water; strain it through a sieve for use.

 Well, I searched and search and nearly broke the internet.
 It didn't know what I wanted.
 The closest I could decide was that it was either some sugar syrup or white sugar.
-I decided to use white sugar for my recipe, but that wasn't quite right.
+I decided to use white sugar for my recipe, but that wasn't quite right (unless I was following Nutt's recipes which used regular or powdered sugar instead of Abbot's preferred clarified).

-While browsing through Frederick Nutt's confectionery cookbook (the one I shared last month), I found the recipe for making clarified sugar.
+While browsing through Frederick Nutt's confectionery cookbook, I found the recipe for making clarified sugar.
 It is not simply white sugar, although you do use white sugar in the recipe.
 In fact, it's a whole lot of work, and could burn your house down if you weren't careful!
 (No, seriously, it actually says that in the recipe).

 Take the egg whites of two eggs and fill a pot half full of water (what sized pot I might ask!) whisking all the while until you get 'soap suds' consistency (definitely not what I'd thought).
 Add two large loaves of sugar (this is where the white sugar comes in, but exactly how big is a large loaf?
-According to one source the common size was 14 pounds (6.4 kg), but they could go all the way up to 30 pounds or 13.6 kg.
+According to one source the common size was 14 pounds/6.4 kg, but they could go all the way up to 30 pounds/13.6 kg.
 So, maybe the later?
 And if we need 26 kg of sugar, I'm guessing we'd need a REALLY big pot...).
 Stir until it is all melted and then stop stirring or your syrup won't be clear.

 This is where the warning comes it, don't let it boil over into the fire or it could set your house on fire...

-The recipe keeps going and going after this.
+The recipe keeps going and going.
 If you'd like to know the rest, read it here.
-(Note, just under this recipe on page 115, Nutt explains how to make the essences as well)

 Warning: If you have egg allergies, take care in eating any 'authentic' Regency dessert/sweetmeat recipes.
 Even Nutt who didn't prefer it in his ice cream recipes said clarified sugar was to be used for any sweetmeats.
-And Abbott used it for all sorts of things.
+And Abbott used it in all his ices recipes.

 I made Regency ices!